marvinroman/wise-api-endpoint/README.md

 - `signature_name` (string): The typed name of the person signing for the pallet.
 - `image` (string): The URL of an image related to the delivery.
 - `status` (number): The status of the delivery (`1`: Assigned, `2`: In Progress, `3`: Completed, `4`: Rejected).
+- `reject_reason` (number): If the satus of the pallet is rejected reason code should be included
+  - `1`: Bad Product: Damaged in Transit
+  - `2`: Bad Product: Quality
+  - `3`: Cancelled due to unforeseen circumstances (not weather related)
+  - `4`: Cancelled Due to Weather
+  - `5`: Could not contact customer at time of delivery
+  - `6`: Emergency
+  - `7`: Lack of staffing to accept delivery
+  - `8`: No Room to Store
+  - `9`: Order didn't arrive at the delivery window given
+  - `10`: Order Not Picked Up (for Pick Ups only)
+  - `11`: Specific product not ordered by agency
+  - `12`: Wasn't expecting a shipment
+  - `13`: Grant Expired/Lack of Funding
+  - `14`: Product not distributed - CSFP Only
+  - `15`: Left by Driver in the Warehouse
+  - `16`: Unknown - Found in Warehouse

 ### Example Request Body: